-The only way to avoid fines is by keeping safely within your airline’s baggage carriage regulations.
+All airlines place certain restrictions on how much luggage you can take.
+That applies to hold luggage as well as to hand luggage.
+The rules vary depending on the airline and the only way to avoid fines is by keeping safely within your airline’s baggage carriage regulations.

 As you get your things together for your trip, packing can become a test of endurance and resourcefulness.
-However, ensuring that your luggage falls in line with regulations can prevent a lot of stress and hassle at the airport.
+However, ensuring that your luggage falls in line with regulations can prevent a lot of stress, hassle and additional cost at the airport.

 During booking there are timely reminders about baggage restrictions from your airline.
 Airlines increasingly penalise those who stretch, bend or break the rules.
 Overweight or oversized baggage is now seen by some airlines as a highly profitable source of revenue.

 Therefore, it is a good idea to think about which items add a lot of weight to your luggage.
 Shoes and toiletries can be some of the main offenders!
 Do you really need to take all of these or are there possible alternatives?

 👉One way of avoiding being weighed down by toiletries, is to pre-order them and have them delivered straight to your holiday destination – take a look at the offer below. …So, you might have room for that fourth pair of shoes after all!

 The cabin baggage allowance differs slightly between the carriers.
 It is therefore important that you check the exact regulations of the airline you are flying with.
 It is also worth keeping in mind that the rules can change over time, so it is useful to skim read these regulations afresh every time you fly.

 Many airlines now have a strict one-piece of hand luggage rule while some will tolerate a separate handbag or laptop bag.